 On account of the minimal rooting system these plants possess, they can grow and survive in the shifting desert sand.
 Another feature of this plant that makes it stand out from most house plants is the beautiful flowers that bloom in the most vibrant colors nature has to offer.

 The only drawback or boon for home gardeners in most cases about caring for this plant is that they cannot grow in soil.
-They are unable to absorb nutrients from the soil making it becomes redundant.
+So if you are wondering do air plants need soil?
+The answer is no. They are unable to absorb nutrients from the soil making its use redundant.

 Caring for an air plant is the simplest task ever and hence they are a favorite among home gardeners both expert and novice.
 Here is all you need to know about how to care for air plants, we will address a number of questions like why is my air plant turning red?
 Or when and how to water air plants?